On the front foot

 The MSCI Korea 25/50 Index has lagged the recovery in world markets and, on average, Korean stocks are considerably cheaper than those of many other markets.

 At 30 September 2021, there were 37 positions in the portfolio, down from 45 as at end February 2021.
-The portfolio discount of the preference shares had risen to 51.3% from 46.2% as the manager traded out of positions on relatively narrow discounts in accordance with its efforts to rebalance the portfolio towards preference shares trading at larger discounts.
+The average portfolio discount of the preference shares had risen to 51.3% from 46.2% as the manager traded out of positions on relatively narrow discounts in accordance with its efforts to rebalance the portfolio towards preference shares trading at larger discounts.

 10 largest holdings